 - Health Services for Community Living (HSCL)

 - Mental Health Support Teams (MHST)

 These programs are currently operated and managed by Health Authorities.
 Health Services for Community Living provides consultation in the areas of home nursing, physiotherapy and occupational therapy as well as nutrition and dental care.
-The Mental Health Support Teams provide assessment, treatment and consultation for those individuals with developmental disorders and mental health needs who need special attention through Mental Health and Addiction Services.
+The Mental Health Support Teams provide assessment, treatment and consultation for those individuals with neurodevelopmental disorders and mental health needs who require special attention through Mental Health and Addiction Services.

-It is important to note that in BC, access to publicly funded community services for individuals with Developmental Disorders, is only available to those whose IQ is < 70 – 75 ; i.e. within the Intellectual Disability range of functioning ( according to DSM IV criteria for Mental Retardation)
+It is important to note that in BC, access to publicly funded community services for individuals with neurodevelopmental disorders is only available to those whose IQ is < 70 – 75 ; i.e. within the Intellectual Disability range of functioning (according to DSM IV criteria for Mental Retardation).

 Successful community living requires not just a linkage of community residential and day supports, but also a health care system that is informed and responsive to the needs of this population.
 Over the last three decades, knowledge concerning the mental health needs of this population has increased significantly, leading to a better understanding of service needs and growing international consensus on key elements of an adequate and responsive health service system.